AIOps benefits: Maximizing IT Efficiency

-AIOps refers to how IT departments manage data generated from the developer environment utilizing AI and ML.
+According to the glossary of AI terms, AIOps refers to how IT departments manage data generated from the developer environment utilizing AI and ML.
 Such platforms use machine learning, big data, data science, and analytics to strengthen IT departments’ key processes courtesy of automation, service desk capabilities, and monitoring.
-IT departments can, using AIOps, take advantage of numerous data sources and data collection systems to, among other things, more quickly identify problems and figure out ways to deal with performance issues and outages with event correlation and perform root cause analysis by studying vast amounts of data in real-time.
+IT departments can, using AIOps, take advantage of numerous data sources and data collection systems to, among other things, more quickly identify problems and figure out ways to deal with performance issues and outages with event correlation.
+AI observability performs root cause analysis by studying vast amounts of data in real time

 If you’re wondering how AIOps benefits your IT team, continue reading to learn six ways it can help IT Operations Management or ITOM.

 1. Enhance Operational Confidence

 IT departments have a lot on their plates.
 One way to give leaders in these departments the visibility and clarity they need to make sound decisions is AIOps.
 AIOps can eliminate guesswork so IT operations processes flow more seamlessly with fewer hiccups.
 IT departments will have the tools required to find possible problems, assess the impact these problems can have on the corporate infrastructure, and figure out how to correct application performance issues.
 It’s essential for businesses to have this sort of operational confidence to achieve objectives.

 2. Lessen Downtime